pathlib — Object-oriented filesystem paths

 Changed in version 3.12: The follow_symlinks parameter was added.

-Return True if the path points to a directory (or a symbolic link pointing to a directory), False if it points to another kind of file.
+Return True if the path points to a regular file, False if it points to another kind of file.

 False is also returned if the path doesn’t exist or is a broken symlink; other errors (such as permission errors) are propagated.

-Return True if the path points to a regular file (or a symbolic link pointing to a regular file), False if it points to another kind of file.
+Return True if the path points to a directory, False if it points to another kind of file.

 False is also returned if the path doesn’t exist or is a broken symlink; other errors (such as permission errors) are propagated.